Tag: tongues

 Deuteronomy 5:1–31; Matthew 26:57–62; Acts 6:8–15 (read online ⧉)

 Perjury is a crime.
 Knowingly providing false witness under oath is a criminal offense, as it should be.
 Knowing our system, however, perhaps the penalty is not severe enough.
-People “white lies” thinking they are doing the right thing (again, in a court case).
+People speak “white lies” thinking they are doing the right thing (again, in a court case).
 People speak blatant falsehoods to change the results.

 Depending on the falsehood can result in a guilty man being freed and an innocent man being sent to death.
 One of the other oldest legal codes—Hammurabi’s Code—sets the penalty for such perjury as death.